arrawatia/CarND-PID-Control-Project/writeup.md

 Video showing the behavior of a P-controller: [p-controller.mov](videos/p-controller-720p.mov)

 ### PD-controller
-A proportional derivative controller (PD-controller) corrects the overshooting behavior of P-controller by smoothing the approach to it but does not correct the bias.
+A proportional derivative controller (PD-controller) corrects the overshooting behavior of P-controller by smoothing the approach to it but does not correct the system bias.

 Video showing the behavior of a PD-controller: [pd-controller.mov](videos/pd-controller-720p.mov)

 ### PID-controller
-A proportional integral derivative controller (PID-controller) eliminates the bias on the controlled system.
+A proportional integral derivative controller (PID-controller) eliminates the systematic bias inherent in the system under control.

 Video showing the behavior of a PID-controller: [pid-controller.mov](videos/pid-controller-720p.mov)

 ## Describe how the final hyperparameters were chosen.

 The hyperparameters (controller gains) were tuned by hand.
-I started by making sure the car drove in a straight line whne all gains set to 0.
+I started by making sure the car drove in a straight line by setting all gains set to 0.
 I then tuned `Kp` to make the car follow the center line with overshooting.
 Tuning `Kd` and `Ki` fixed the overshooting and the car was able to follow the track smoothly.

 The final gains are `kp = 0.15`, `Kd = 0.00031` and `Ki= 2.5`

 ## Simulation

+**Criterion: The vehicle must successfully drive a lap around the track.**

 The vehicle was able to successfully drive a lap around the track.
+The tires stayed on the drivable portion and did not pop up onto ledges or roll over any surfaces.

 This video [scenario-720p.mov](videos/scenario-720p.mov) shows the car driving a lap around the track successfully.